andrelcmoreira/elf98/doc/equipa_format.md

 2.9 The coach

-The 'coach' field defines the equipa's coach and unlike the other fields with variable size, it doesn't have a size byte, being composed only by the encrypted coach's name itself.
+The 'coach' field defines the equipa's coach and has the same structure of the other fields with variable size, starting with 1 size byte followed by the encrypted coach's name itself.

 3. The encryption algorithm